-- Rating levels (Section 9) Modest rate increases are forecast over the four years at an average of 3.9%, well below that expected of comparable councils - Service delivery strategy (Section 10) Service levels have been maintained throughout the four year period.
-Despite this, operating surpluses are forecast in years 2015/16 and 2016/17 as a result of significant capital grant revenue being received to fund the annual capital works program.
-Years 2017/18 to 2018/19 forecast reducing operating deficits with a view to breaking even.
+- Financial sustainability (Section 11) Cash and investments is forecast to increase marginally over the four year period from \$12.20 million to \$13.03 million, which indicates a balanced budget on a cash basis in each year - Rating levels (Section 15) Modest rate increases are forecast over the four years at an average of 3.6%. - Service delivery strategy (Section 16) Service levels have been maintained throughout the four year period.
+Despite this, operating surpluses are forecast in years 2016/17 and 2017/18 as a result of significant capital grant revenue being received to fund the annual capital works program.
+Years 2019/20 to 2019/20 forecast reducing operating deficits with a view to breaking even.
 However, excluding the effects of capital items such as capital grants and contributions, the adjusted underlying result is a deficit reducing over the four year period.
-The adjusted underlying result is a measure of financial sustainability and is an important measure as once-off capital items can often mask the operating result - Borrowing strategy (Section 10) Borrowings are forecast to reduce from \$4.90 million to \$3.28 million over the four year period.
-This includes new borrowings of \$2.00 million in 2017/18 - Infrastructure strategy (Section 10) Capital expenditure over the four year period will total \$89.84 million at an average of \$22.46 million.
+The adjusted underlying result is a measure of financial sustainability and is an important measure as once-off capital items can often mask the operating result - Borrowing strategy (Section 16) Borrowings are forecast to reduce from \$4.90 million to \$3.28 million over the four year period.
+This includes new borrowings of \$2.00 million in 2018/19 - Infrastructure strategy (Section 16) Capital expenditure over the four year period will total \$89.84 million at an average of \$22.46 million.
 Excluding the Lawn Bowls and Velodrome works, the average is \$18.40 million.